Elysia announces the mpressor creative compressor 13/02/07

 'Each of both linkable channels offers a switchable Auto-Fast function that allows very fast yet distortion-free compression without any artifacts.
 The Antilog circuit generates explicit compression effects such as pumping and breathing.
 The variable area filters impress sonic seals which range from discreet to striking with the possibility of a continuous frequency shift.
 Maximum Reduction is a novel concept that makes the complete intensity of the compression assessable with only one controller.
 Switchable external sidechain inputs make for further flexibility in terms of sound composition.

 The circuit design of the mpressor is completely based on discrete analog technology.
 The entire signal processing is realized with single transistors in permanent Class A mode, and even the sidechain and power supply are composed of fully discrete circuits.
 Oversized power supplies, capsuled conductive plastic potentiometers, internal temperature stabilizers for critical components as well as special current feedback amplifiers are part of the technical finesse.
 The combination of these elements aims at the maximum of reachable signal quality and guarantees clean and powerful sound characteristics even when extreme settings are used.'
+Pricing and Availability:

 The mpressor will receive its premiere in Frankfurt/Main at this yearâ€™s Musikmesse at Hall 5.1 Stand D64.